uiowa/uiowa/media/index.md

 ---
-title: "Content"
+title: "Media"
 has_children: true
 nav_order: 8
 ---

-# Adding Content
+# Adding Media

 On this page, there are two differet media options: [Images and Files](images-and-files/images-and-files.md) and [Audio](audio/audio.md)